microsoft/TypeScript-Vue-Starter/README.md

 This guide is flexible enough that any steps here can be used to integrate TypeScript into an existing Vue project.

 # Before you begin
 New to TypeScript?
 Want to learn more?
-Get up to speed, befor jumping in.
+Get up to speed, before jumping in.
   * [TypeScript 5 Minute Tutorial](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)
   * [TypeScript GitHub](https://github.com/Microsoft/TypeScript)
   * [TypeScript Documentation](https://github.com/Microsoft/TypeScript#documentation)